-All material and workmanship is subject to inspection and test by the City notwithstanding any inspection during manufacture or witness test at the plant.
+All material and workmanship are subject to inspection and test by the City notwithstanding any inspection during manufacture or witness test at the plant.
 Final inspection and acceptance of any articles ordered shall be after receipt by the City.
 The City reserves the right to reject any articles which do not comply with the specifications of its Purchase Orders or which contain defective materials or workmanship.
-Rejected articles shall be removed at vendor's expense, including transportation both ways promptly after notification of rejection, and vendor shall bear risk or rejected articles.
+Rejected articles shall be removed at the vendor's expense, including transportation both ways promptly after notification of rejection, and the vendor shall bear the risk of rejected articles.

 - Assignment of Contract

-Contractor shall not assign any part of the Purchase Order or referenced contract without prior written consent of the City.
+The contractor shall not assign any part of the Purchase Order or referenced contract without the prior written consent of the City.

-Deliveries must not exceed the quantities shown on the Purchase Order without prior written approval of the Purchasing Division.
+Deliveries must not exceed the quantities shown on the Purchase Order without the prior written approval of the Purchasing & Contracting Department.